Skip to content

 Terminal window

-git commit -m "docs: add practice note"
+git commit -m "docs: define visit date field"

 • I committed the change.